Personal Tax Deductions Under the Law

 Another important type of deduction for individuals involves the interest paid on a mortgage for either their primary or secondary home.
 The deduction covers the interest on up to $1 million in home acquisition debt if you purchased the home attached to the loan before December 15, 2017.
 Otherwise, the deduction covers up to $750,000, which is the amount at which it will remain through 2025.
 If a home that was purchased before December 15, 2017 is refinanced after that date, the homeowner can use the $1 million limit unless the amount of the second loan exceeds the amount of the original loan.
 You must actually make payments on your mortgage loan to qualify for this deduction.
-Read more here about the home mortgage interest deduction.

 A student loan interest deduction applies to up to $2,500 of these payments in each year throughout the duration of the loan.
 You do not need to itemize your deductions to take this deduction.
 Also, you can contribute up to $2,000 per year to a Coverdell education savings account, or potentially less if your income exceeds a certain threshold.
 While these contributions are not deductible, you will not need to pay tax on distributions that are used for tuition.
 A Section 529 plan is another type of education savings plan that permits tax-free withdrawals for certain college expenses.
-If your child goes to a private school, you also can withdraw up to $10,000 from a Section 529 plan each year to cover their tuition.
+If your child goes to a private school, you also can withdraw a certain amount from a Section 529 plan each year to cover their tuition.

 Retirement Plan and Health Care Deductions

 You can deduct any contributions to a health savings account, which is a type of medical expense account set up in combination with a high-deductible health insurance plan.
 Also, you do not need to pay tax on interest earned through the account.
 Funds from a health savings account can cover most types of medical expenses.
-Read more here about these accounts.

 You can deduct any donations of cash or property to a qualified non-profit as long as you itemize and document them.
 This is true even for very small donations.
 If you contribute over $250 in cash or property to a qualifying non-profit, they must provide you with a receipt or acknowledgment of the contribution.
 Any contributions of assets worth over $500 require submitting Form 8283 with your tax return.